godstanis/Visual_Bugtracker/README.md

-# BugWall Visual Bugtracker
+# Visual Bugtracker

 Bug tracking system with a visual editor.

----
+> Feel free to discuss/contribute to the project by creating an issue/pull request.
+Any partisipation is welcome.

 #### Technologies used in this project:
 <p align="center">